First Shot (2002 film)

 First Shot is a 2002 American made-for-television action thriller film.
-It is the third entry in the Alex McGregor film series, the first two being First Daughter (1999) and First Target (2000).
+It is the third and final entry in the Alex McGregor film series, the first two being First Daughter (1999) and First Target (2000).
 Mariel Hemingway reprises the role she originated in First Daughter, while Jenna Leigh Green takes over the role of Presidential daughter Jess Hayes (originated by Monica Keena).
+Doug Savant and Gregory Harrison also reprise their roles from the previous films.
+The film aired on August 11, 2002 on TBS Superstation.

 Plot

-After an explosion at an army base that kills several soldiers, President Jonathan Hayes (Gregory Harrison) attends a memorial service and is shot while speaking.
+After an explosion at an army base that kills several soldiers, President Jonathan Hayes attends a memorial service and is shot while speaking.
 It is revealed that a militia rebel group has resurfaced with a vengeance to assassinate President Jonathan Hayes for the death of their brothers.
-Agent Alex McGregor (Mariel Hemingway), now the Director of the United States Secret Service, tries to prevent the attack on the President's life, but when the President is shot and agent McGregor's husband Grant Coleman (Doug Savant), is kidnapped, the stakes are raised, and Alex realizes she has become a target as well.
+Agent Alex McGregor, now the Director of the United States Secret Service, tries to prevent the attack on the President's life, but when the President is shot and agent McGregor's husband Grant Coleman, is kidnapped, the stakes are raised, and Alex realizes she has become a target as well.